tobbik/lua-t/docs/T.Net.Socket.rst

 Overloaded send() and recv() methods
 ------------------------------------

 Similarly send() and recv() act for all type of sockets.
-In the socket is unbound it requieres a ``T.Net.Address`` instance to be passed which is then the first parameter.
+If the socket is unbound/unconnected it requieres a ``T.Net.Address`` instance to be passed which is then the first parameter.
 Otherwise the first parameter is the message to be sent.  of UDP the user is supposed to specify an address to send the datagram to.
 As a result the `send()` function inspects the first argument.
 If it is a ``T.Net.Address`` it'll be used to send the message to it.
-If it's ``nil`` it will be disregarded.
 Any other value will be interpreted as a message to be send.
-All of the following arguments will move up so that the following to functioncalls behave identically.
+All of the following arguments will move up so that the following to function calls behave identically.

 .. code:: lua

-  sent_bytes_count = sck:send( nil, message_string, offset, length )
+  sent_bytes_count = sck:send( address, message_string, length )
-  sent_bytes_count = sck:send( message_string, offset, length )
+  sent_bytes_count = sck:send( message_string, length )

 Class Members